Transportation Component

 1. Bicycle & Other Micromobility

-Background: Plano has three major off-street, shared-use paths along with 168 miles of on street marked routes for Plano’s active cycling community.
+Background: Plano has five major off-street, shared-use paths along with 168 miles of on street marked routes for Plano’s active cycling community.
 While Texas statutes allow cyclists use of roadways, dedicated bicycle lanes may improve safety and increase ridership.
 Additionally, trails and routes need to connect residential neighborhoods with more commercial and employment activities for the bicycle to serve as a more practical transportation alternative.
-To provide a viable option for travel to destinations accessible to all users, Plano will enhance and maintain a safe regional bicycle system.
+To provide a viable option for travel to destinations accessible to all users, Plano will enhance and maintain a safe regional micromobility system.

 1. Public Transit